Stuycs-K/final-project-9-velazquezrugamai-palisoula/WORKLOG.md

 6/9/2023 - Israel Velazquez - Part2
 Hitboxes are bigger, can now buy the different tower varieties.
 It's slightly finicky, but drawArea() can now also draw the range tower's area.
 You now have to click the buy tower area to buy a second tower.
 Made the main sign say 'buy towers' instead of only normal towers.
 I also centralized it.
 Added a comment to a method I added

+6/12/2023 - Israel Velazquez
+Worked on the worklog/DEVLOG, and added some words for clarity in the README

 info